rammalahmad/rammalahmad.github.io/_pages/about.md

 News
 ======
+## *15 January 2024*: New Paper Available on arXiv
+You can access the full paper on arXiv by clicking [here](https://arxiv.org/pdf/2401.05518.pdf).

+I'm excited to share that our latest research paper, titled "Correlated Quantization for Faster Nonconvex Distributed Optimization" is now available on arXiv.
+This work was conducted during my internship at [KAUST](https://kaust.edu.sa) in the group of [Peter Richtarik](https://richtarik.org), in collaboration with [Yury Demidovich](https://scholar.google.com/citations?user=CDENSiUAAAAJ&hl=ru), and Andrei Panferov.

+**Paper Overview**
+In this paper we focus on the use of correlated quantizers, introduced by Suresh et al. in 2022, and demonstrate how these quantizers offer benefits over traditional independent quantizers in terms of communication complexity.
+The paper's primary contribution is the analysis and improvement of the MARINA algorithm, a leading distributed non-convex optimization method.
+By incorporating correlated quantizers, we show that their enhanced version of MARINA outperforms both the original MARINA and the distributed Stochastic Gradient Descent (SGD) method of Suresh et al. in terms of communication efficiency.
+This expansion significantly broadens the usability of the MARINA algorithm beyond the conventional setup, which typically involves independent and unbiased compressors.
+The paper also presents extensive experimental results that support our theoretical claims.

 ## *15 October 2023*: New Paper Available on arXiv
 You can access the full paper on arXiv by clicking [here](https://arxiv.org/abs/2310.09804).